stefakla/Stefanova_smoothing/README.md

 This line of the code is running the smoothing process.
 It begins with iterative smoothing and ends with computing positions of points which represent location of base pairs.

-If the line´s center isn´t placed in [0,0,0], function curve_centering can be used for it.
+If the line's center isn't placed in [0,0,0], function curve_centering can be used for it.
 It counts a center of the structure and moves it to [0,0,0].
 An exemple of using this function is shown on following lines.
 We recommend to use it before computing positions of atoms with function tr.

 ```
 [ekvipoint,cos,lenghts,elengths] = auto_smooth(p,incurve,N);